Madison Chock: 2021–22 season: Beijing Olympic team gold, World bronze, and third national title

 At the 2022 U.S. Championships, Chock/Bates placed first in the rhythm dance, leading by 2.55 points over Hubbell/Donohue.
 They placed second in the free dance but won overall by 1.78 points due to their lead in the rhythm dance.
 They were named to the American Olympic team, the third such for Chock and fourth for Bates.
 Bates became the first U.S. skater of any discipline to compete in four Winter Olympics.

 Chock/Bates began the 2022 Winter Olympics as the team captains and American entries in the free dance segment of the Olympic team event.
 At the time they took the ice, a fifth-place finish in the pairs free segment by Knierim/Frazier had raised the possibility of the second-place American team dropping to third behind Team Japan.
 However, Chock/Bates would unexpectedly win the segment over Russian entries Sinitsina/Katsalapov, securing America's position over Japan.
 The American team ultimately won the silver medal, the first Olympic medal for both Chock and Bates.
-However following a positive doping test of Russia's gold medalist Kamila Valieva, the team members were not awarded their medals, pending an investigation.
-In January 2024, the Court of Arbitration for Sport disqualified her, and the gold medal is projected to be awarded to the U.S. team.
+However, following a positive doping test of Russia's gold medalist Kamila Valieva, the team members were not awarded their medals, pending an investigation.
+In January 2024, the Court of Arbitration for Sport disqualified Valieva, and the gold medal was later awarded to the U.S. team.
 In the dance event days later, Chock stumbled midway through the performance, and they finished fourth in the segment.
 Bates admitted to having "mixed feelings" about the performance," but said, "it's not over yet."
 Fourth in the free dance as well, they finished fourth overall.
 Bates said after: "I think the fourth place sometimes can be one of the hardest places to finish.
 But the fact that there are only three spots on the podium is what makes this sport so furious and so loved by so many people and the fans at home and the athletes too.
 We want the competition to be strong and deep, and that’s exactly what it is."

 Chock and Bates concluded the season at the 2022 World Championships, held in Montpellier.
 Chock/Bates were third in the rhythm dance with a personal best 87.51 score.
 Third as well in the free dance, they took the bronze medal returning to the World podium for the first time in six years.
 With Papadakis/Cizeron taking the gold medal and Hubbell/Donohue the silver, the entire podium consisted of skaters from the Ice Academy of Montreal.
 Chock said, "it was a dream to be able to share that podium with our training mates and to be back on the podium after what feels like a very, very long time."